 - A signed TRU Clinic Affiliation Form verifying:

-- that the student is an employee of the Veterinary Clinic and that they will be working a minimum of 20 hours per week throughout their enrolment in the AHTDE program
+- that the student is an employee of the Veterinary Clinic and that they will be working a minimum of 20 hours per week in the clinic throughout their enrolment in the AHTDE program

-- that a DVM or RVT (with a minimum of 2 years postgrad clinical experience) has agreed to be the "Clinical Mentor" for the student during the time they are enrolled in AHTDE program courses
+- that a DVM or RVT (with a minimum of 2 years postgrad clinical experience) has agreed to be the "Clinical Mentor" for the student during the time they are enrolled in the AHTDE program course

-- that the clinic meets or exceeds the College of Veterinarians of British Columbia Practice Standards
+- that the clinic meets or exceeds the College of Veterinarians of British Columbia (CVBC) Practice Standards

 - Enclose two reference forms — at least one of these to be from your potential Clinical Mentor, which also indicates under the Additional Comments section: